 Scenario 3: Autobrake believes touchdown or rejected takeoff has not occurred (incorrect process model).
-Reasons Autobrake may have this process model flaw include:
+Some reasons Autobrake may have this process model flaw are:

-- a) The method used to detect touchdown is inadequate for the runway or landing conditions, e.g. requires detection from all weight on wheels sensors, but aircraft lands on one wheel first; requires minimum wheel speeds, but runway is wet and wheels hydroplane - b) The conditions used to detect rejected takeoff do not occur when a rejected takeoff occurs, e.g. Autobrake may only detect a rejected takeoff if thrust levers are returned to the idle position, but they were not - c) The sensors used to detect touchdown or rejected takeoff malfunction or fail
+- a) The method used to detect touchdown is inadequate for the runway or landing conditions, for example hydroplaning occurs on a wet runway.
+The conditions used to detect rejected takeoff do not occur when a rejected takeoff occurs, e.g. Autobrake may only detect a rejected takeoff if thrust levers are returned to the idle position, but this did not occur - b) The sensors used to detect touchdown or rejected takeoff malfunction or fail